Dog Safe Perennial Flower Guide: 17 Non-Toxic Garden Plants Every Dog Owner Should Grow

 Wondering how to create a beautiful dog yard on a budget?
 In this article, I walk you through all the steps you need to know to get the yard of your dreams.

 For example, what will grow as a perennial in zone 1 may be an annual plant in zone 7.
-Thus, when you select the correct perennial for your zone, situation, and needs you only need to invest in the initial purchase.
-Moreover, with proper care (and planting) it should return with glorious blooms and beauty every year.
+Thus, when you select the correct perennial for your zone, situation, and needs, you only need to invest in the initial purchase.
+Moreover, with proper care (and planting), it should return with glorious blooms and beauty every year.

 Do you have a digging dog?
 In this article, I share great solutions for your gopher-style pup.

 Of course, you always want to make sure that your dog’s environment is safe.
 That should go without question.
-However, when your dog’s environment is safe you avoid unneeded vet bills.
-Additionally, when you plant perennial flowers you don’t have to invest in purchasing new flowers each year.
+However, when your dog’s environment is safe, you avoid unneeded vet bills.
+Additionally, when you plant perennial flowers, you don’t have to invest in purchasing new flowers each year.

-Note: The flowering dog friendly plants listed in this article, are all outdoor plants.
+Note: The flowering dog-friendly plants listed in this article are all outdoor plants.

-It’s critical to know your planting zone so that you don’t waste money on plants and flowers that simply won’t survive in your climate.
+Again, the zone you live in will determine if the flower is a perennial for your yard.
+Truly, it’s critical to know your planting zone so that you don’t waste money on plants and flowers that simply won’t survive in your climate.
 For instance, I live in zone 7A, which is a colder climate.
 But with this in mind, I know which plants I can install as perennials and which ones are best suited as annuals.

 To find your zone just go here and put in your zip code.

-Note: Even if you select a dog safe flower, if your dog eats the plant, it could still cause issues.
+Note: Even if you select a dog-safe flower, if your dog eats the plant, it could still cause issues.
 For example, my dog, Henry, doesn’t eat flowers or plants.
 Thus, I can safely plant flowers that I would never dream of planting if he had a tendency to eat plants or if he was a puppy.

 Does your dog jump your yard fence in the blink of an eye?
 In this article, I reveal affordable solutions.

-1. Bee Balm aka Bergamot
+1. Bee Balm (Bergamot) (Monarda didyma)

 Photo credit: Phillip Larking via Unsplash

-Sun: Full, direct sunlight to partial shade
+Sun: Full sun to partial shade

-Size: 4’ tall x 3’ wide
+Size: Up to 4’ tall × 3’ wide

 Photo credit: Oksana Gogu via Unsplash

-Sun: Full, direct sunlight to partial shade
+Sun: Full sun to partial shade

-Attracts: Butterflies and bees, while repelling insects
+Attracts: Butterflies and bees, and may help repel certain insects

 Photo credit: FlyD via Unsplash